thonixx/check-ssl-certificate/README.md

 Options:
-        -H/--hostname server    IP address or hostname to connect to -p/--port port number   Port number to connect to (default: 443) --robot                 Output timestamp instead of human readable date --print-details         Print X509 certificate details
+        -H/--hostname server    IP address or hostname to connect to -i/--ip IP address      Define a custom IP to connect to In combination with -H and useful when DNS is not yet ready -p/--port port number   Port number to connect to (default: 443) --robot                 Output timestamp instead of human readable date --print-details         Print X509 certificate details